The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 If one

-follows the outer points anticlockwise, starting from the A on the right , one can read AMAS – You love.
-One may suppose a
+follows the outer points anticlockwise, starting from the A on the right , one can

-child.
-The remaining letters IE may be complemented like this:
+Mary, as he observes her smiling at her child.
+The remaining letters IE may be complemented

-RISU AMAS
+RISU AMAS IE(SUM) – You show

-IE(SUM) – You show your love for Jesus by smiling at
+your love for Jesus by smiling at him.

-5. Love arises only
+5. Love

-between persons.
-It is promoted by acts of mutual recognition.
-Human love is a
+arises only between persons.
+It is engendered by acts of mutual recognition.

-divine gift, and its eternal model is the loving relationship between the
+Human love is a divine gift, and its eternal model is the loving relationship

-trinitarian persons Father, Son, and Holy Spirit.
+between the trinitarian persons of Father, Son, and Holy Spirit.

 A SMILE